owen2345/create_rails_app/README.md

 # CreateRailsApp

-Basic steps to create a new Rails application from scratch.
+Create a new rails application with all its dependencies in a couple of minutes.

 ## Using Docker
 - Create your app folder